mondoohq/installer/deployment/ansible-mondoo/README.md

 ## Example: Apply Ansible Playbook to Amazon EC2 Linux instance

-This playbook demonstrates how to use the Mondoo role to install the agent on many instances:
+This playbook demonstrates how to use the Mondoo role to install the Mondoo Client on many instances:

 1. Create a new `hosts` inventory.
 Add your host to the group.